 The 11th Circuit ruled that Medicare does not have the right to claim full reimbursement from an undifferentiated settlement.
 The court found that Medicare must participate in any state-authorized process to prorate its lien claim or accept the result when it refuses to participate.

-Why did Medicare believe it could avoid dealing with with the state court in resolution of this issue while citing no statute, regulation or case law?
+Why did Medicare believe it could avoid dealing with with the state court in the resolution of this issue while citing no statute, regulation or case law?
 Because its field manual says it can.

 This is a pretty powerful decision because the courts are obligated by the decision of the Secretary of Health and Human Services unless they “are arbitrary, capricious, an abuse of discretion, not in accordance with law, or unsupported by substantial evidence in the record taken as a whole.”